go-aah/docs/prerequisites.md

 ---
 # Standard Go Environment Readiness

-aah framework does not have any specific prerequisites, it's a standard Go language environment.
+aah framework does not have any specific prerequisites, it's a standard Go language environment readiness.

 ## Go Installation